VFrancescon/ros_coils/README.md

 * New values are published only if they differ from the currently outputted values.
 This is to prevent the supplies from being overwhelmed.

 * Current Max frequency is unknown, but bound by X2 not getting overwhelmed by just existing.
 Needs investigation.

+### Polarity

+All supplies (except PSU3) have a separate Polarity and VI interface.

+The VI values given from the message get converted to unsigned int values.

+The polarity command is complete nonsense, it works differently on different PSUs.

+Technically the polarity command has 4 valid arguments: 0x00, 0x01, 0x02, 0x03.

+On the original power supplies (now PSU2, PSU4), 0x00 -> Positive output, 0x01 -> Negative output.

+And arguments 0x02 and 0x03 actuall trigger an error.

+On PSU3, there is no polarity interface altogether, the sign of the output current is determined by the sign of the current value in the VI interface.

+On PSU0, PSU1, the behaviour is more complicated.
+In short, not only you need to find the correct state for the desired output, but you also need to ensure that transitioning to it is allowed.

+I could not find a logic to which state does what and what transition works, so I simply tested them all.
+See file ~ros_ws/src/ros_coils/transition_data.txt

+From there, I used the states that allow free transition between them.

 ## Dependencies